Murray Wet Weather Facility

 Thanks for joining the King County WTD to celebrate the completion of the Murray CSO Control Project on June 10!
+We would like to thank community members and project neighbors for their patience and understanding during construction.

 See how public art at KCWTD facilities connects community to our system and the environment.